ot4i/knapp-connect/docs/part1.md

-# Deploying App Connect integration on Knative
+---
+layout: page

-## Part 1 Introduction
+title: Part 1 Introduction
+---

 This article is part of a series of articles explaining how to deploy IBM App Connect integrations using a knative serverless runtime.
 In this article, I introduce Knative and App Connect and explore some integration use cases that would benefit from deployment on a Knative runtime.
 This article is intended to be a level set and some of the information here will be obvious to people how already have a basic understanding of Knative while other information will be obvious to people who already have a basic understanding of IBM App Connect.